How to Stop Being a People Pleaser: 10 Signs & Solutions

 7-Changing your personality depends on who’s around you:

-People pleasers often shift their behavior and attitude to conform to the person or group they are with.
+People pleaser often shift their behavior and attitude to conform to the person or group they are with.
 This can lead to them acting in ways that are foreign to them or engaging in activities they don’t agree with simply to fit in socially.
 People pleasers frequently do whatever they can to prevent conflict, even if it means transforming into an entirely different person.

 Related:21 Simple Tips to Build a Strong Personality